mejiaga/course/01-ClassContent/06-Python-APIs/2/Activities/04-Stu_Bujumbura/README.md

 * Build your query URL.
 Check the documentation to figure out how to request temperatures in Celsius.

-* Make your request, and save the API's response.
+* Make your request, and save the API response.

 * Retrieve the current temperature in Bujumbura from the JSON response.